Zugamifk/araci/README.md

 A sign used to identify those from the demon realm.
 Often carved into placed demons have visited, or places closely connected to their realm.

 ## Enemies
+### Qualities
+* Rage: when parries, blocked, dodged or stunned, next attack gains extra strength and can't interrupted or blocked
+*
 ### Kappa
 Small but strong.
 Lives in water, hops on land.
 Usually stays in water but will attack if player is close to land.
 Smells bad, has a poison gas attack.
 Looks like a reptilian creature with a turtle shell.
 Moves very quickly in water, often hidden and submerged.
 Drops: